 Rodgers has been very durable in his career, missing just one start due to injury since becoming Green Bay's starter in 2008.
 He missed one game in 2010 with a concussion.

-The injury on Monday night is a reminder that if the Packers are without Rodgers for a while, their status as a favorite in the NFC would instantly disappear.
+The injury on Monday night is a reminder that without Rodgers, the Packers' status as a favorite in the NFC would instantly disappear.

 - - - - - - -